Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   happyTweets.show()
   ```

-  From calling `show`, you'll see output such as the following.
+  When the `show` method executes, you'll see output such as the following.

   ```console
   === Retrieving the data and printing the first 10 tweets ===